" Mango Worms in Dogs: Symptoms, Causes, and Treatments – Wild Earth

 Special Injections

 Your veterinarian will probably say that your canine companion needs special injections to deal with his mango worms.
 That may include epinephrine and lidocaine injections.
-They are helpful in getting rid of the mango worm larvae.
+These fluids can help flush the larvae out.
+In some cases, the larvae may still need to be physically removed.
+Lidocaine is a topical anesthetic that can help make this less uncomfortable for your pet.

 Suffocating the Larvae

-When veterinarians decide to use this method, they need to take off each boil’s scab.
+When veterinarians decide to use this method, they need to remove each boil’s scab.
 They will then put on a substance like sterile wax or jelly to suffocate the larvae.
 It goes over the black dots specifically.
+The larvae may then try to crawl out and can be removed.

 Popping the Boils

-With this method, your veterinarian will squeeze the boils or simples.
+With this method, your veterinarian will squeeze the boils.
 It must be done in a sterile way to avoid infection.
 The vet will take out each larva.

 Be aware that your dog is at risk of skin infections when they have mango worms.
-The presence of the worms causes severe irritation, and if bacteria gets in, your pet could end up with a potentially life-threatening infection.
+The presence of the worms causes severe irritation, and if bacteria get in, your pet could end up needing antibiotics.

 Mango Worm Prevention for Dogs